-The order of $x$-derivative $k$ goes up to $2n-2$ for $v_{2n}$ \cite{das1989integrable,R6}.
+The order of $x$-derivative $k$ goes up to $2n-2$ for $v_{2n}$ \cite{R25,R26}.
 The last integral can vanish, implying integrability, if the term multiplying $u_t$ is ${\cal PT}$-even {\it i. e.},

 Therefore, the integrand in the expression for $dQ_d^{n+1}/dt$ will always be ${\cal PT}$-odd in the unbroken phase ($u^{PT}=u$).
-A more direct rout to the ${\cal PT}$-behavior of the densities is through substitution.
+A more direct route to the ${\cal PT}$-behavior of the densities is through substitution.
 Starting with $v_0=u$ and then on order-by-order substitution in the recursion relation yields,

-wherein T.D. stands for total derivative.
-From Eq. \ref{E45}, every $v_n$ leads $v_{n-1}$ by a single derivative and the bilinear terms are always in even-even or odd-odd pairing.
-Thus every $v_{2n}$ that contributes to $\rho^{n+1}$ will contain even order of derivatives (modulo T.D.s), implying $\rho_{PT}^{n+1}=\rho^{n+1}$ in the unbroken phase.
-Since definite ${\cal PT}$-behavior of the solution is so synonymous with integrability, the broken phase ($u^{PT}\neq u$) may not be observed in a ${\cal PT}$-symmetric integrable system.
+where T.D. stands for total derivative.
+From Eq. \ref{E45}, every $v_n$ leads to $v_{n-1}$ by a single derivative, and the bilinear terms are always in even-even or odd-odd pairing.
+Thus, every $v_{2n}$ that contributes to $\rho^{n+1}$ will contain an even order of derivatives (modulo T.D.s), which implies $\rho_{PT}^{n+1}=\rho^{n+1}$ in the unbroken phase.
+Since the definite ${\cal PT}$-behavior of the solution is synonymous with integrability, the broken phase ($u^{PT}\neq u$) may not be observed in a ${\cal PT}$-symmetric integrable system.